AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 - [ ] boolean
 - [ ] print statement that includes all for data types

-Please screenshot your code with result and include it in your assignment.

 ## 1.3 Expressions and Assignment Statements